 The NDI protocol automatically discovers NDI video sources using mDNS, which is a multi-cast service discovery protocol.
 If your NDI sources are on networks not reachable via multi-cast, you'll need to specify the IP of the source machines in the NDI In TOPs parameters.

-TouchDesigner is compiled against the Version 3 of the NDI protocol, so multi-cast servers are supported.
+TouchDesigner is compiled against the Version 3.5 of the NDI protocol, so multi-cast servers are supported.
 For help on how to enable multi-cast for NDI, refer to the NDI documentation.
-Control for multi-cast is done outside of TouchDesigner.
+Control for multi-cast is done outside of TouchDesigner using the NDI Access Manager tool, which comes with the Newtek NDI Tools.

 NDI supports sources tagging themselves as being parts of one or more named 'groups'.
 When an NDI receiver searches for sources, it can specify groups it's interested in to reduce the number of sources it lists.